-Member of the Strategy and Capital Markets Committee and the Audit and Risk Committee Year of birth: 1955
+Non-Executive Director, member of the Supervisory Board Member of the Strategy and Capital Markets Committee and the Audit and Risk Committee

-- 1977: bachelor's degree in Banking from Frankfurt School of Finance and Management. - 1999: training in investment and banking activities and corporate finance in J.P.
-Morgan, New York.
+1977: bachelor's degree in Banking from Frankfurt School of Finance and Management.

+1999: training in investment and banking activities and corporate finance in J.P.
+Morgan, Vork

+New York.

-Stake in the bank's charter capital and percentage of ordinary shares held in the bank:
+Stake in the bank's charter capital and percentage of ordinary shares held in the bank: No stake in the bank's charter capital.